eclipse/dirigible/README.md

         mvn clean install -Dmaven.test.skip=true -DskipTests

- - If you want to do a fast build, with no tests and javadocs:
+ - If you want to do a fast build, with no tests, javadocs and license updates:

-        mvn -T 1C clean install -Dmaven.test.skip=true -DskipTests -Dmaven.javadoc.skip=true
+        mvn -T 1C clean install -Dmaven.test.skip=true -DskipTests -Dmaven.javadoc.skip=true -Dlicense.skip=true

 > The main groups of modules can be built separately: `api`, `ext`, `ide`, `modules`, `releng`, `resources` and `templates`: